JSahlberg/koha-plugin-bm_librisill/README.md

-# Custom ILL module for Koha and Libris (For Swedish Libraries only)
+# Custom Libris ILL module for Koha (For Swedish Libraries only)

 ## Installation: